Wow, I don’t even know where to start with this French toast…

 - Bake on a center rack for 45 minutes to 1 hour.
 You’ll know when it’s done because the bread and apples will be golden brown and the egg mixture will no longer be wet.
 Stick a fork down in the center to check – if it’s still jiggly or wet, bake for another 5-10 minutes.

 - Remove from oven and serve immediately.
 Top each slice with any remaining sautéed apples and maple syrup.
-Store leftovers in a covered container in the fridge for up to a couple days and reheat in the microwave; though this dish is best when fresh.
+Store leftovers in a covered container in the fridge for up to a couple of days and reheat in the microwave; though this dish is best when fresh.